-The Local Configuration Manager (also known as Local Manager) is an embedded service for handling the configuration of SFTPPlus.
-It looks and behaves like a regular web application and works in any modern web browser.
+The Web Manager is an embedded service for handling the configuration of SFTPPlus.
+It looks and behaves like a regular web application and works with any modern web browser.

-The configuration options are detailed in the Local Manager Configuration page.
+The configuration options are detailed in the Web Manager Configuration page.

-Below is a screenshot of the Local Manager authentication page, notice that it is only available over HTTPS:
+Below is a screenshot of the Web Manager authentication page, notice that it is only available over HTTPS:

-While using the Local Manager graphical user interface, you have access to integrated documentation, assistance, and validation which will guide you through the configuration process.
+While using the Web Manager graphical user interface, you have access to integrated documentation, assistance, and validation which will guide you through the configuration process.

-The following actions are available from within the Local Manager:
+The following actions are available from within the Web Manager:

 View current server configuration.